OpenTier/robot-demo/README.md

 ## Run on RPI and ESP32

 1. Change zenoh config at `edge_device/ros2_ws/edge_device_launch/config/zenoh_config.json5` to use server IP
-2. Setup, build and depl
+2. Setup, build and deploy the ROS 2 workspace on the Raspberry Pi

 ```sh
 ./scripts/install_ros2_on_rpi.sh